VARL Logo

 Agriculture consumes 72% of global freshwater.
 Aquifers that took millennia to fill are being drained in decades.
 The Ogallala Aquifer under the American Great Plains — the source of 30% of U.S. irrigation water — is depleting 12 times faster than it recharges.
 In India, 54% of groundwater wells are declining.
 When the water runs out, the food runs out.

-We model plant-water relationships at the cellular level.
-Our systems simulate stomatal conductance, root hydraulic architecture, and soil moisture dynamics to design irrigation protocols that deliver precisely the amount of water each plant needs — and nothing more.
-Our digital twins of watershed systems predict drought impact years in advance, enabling preemptive strategy shifts instead of reactive crisis management.
+We are developing models of plant-water relationships at the cellular level — simulating stomatal conductance, root hydraulic architecture, and soil moisture dynamics to design irrigation protocols that deliver precisely the amount of water each plant needs, and nothing more.
+Our approach includes building digital twins of watershed systems to predict drought impact years in advance, enabling preemptive strategy shifts instead of reactive crisis management.

 of freshwater consumed by agriculture